 The University of Delaware Soil Testing Laboratory uses the Adams-Evans buffer pH test to determine the lime requirement.
 The Adams-Evans buffer was specifically developed for the coarse-textured, poorly buffered soils of the Atlantic Coastal Plain, including those in Delaware.
-The Adams-Evans buffer can detect small changes in lime requirement on soils which can be easily over-limed, thus resulting in problems with plant growth such as micronutrient deficiency (Sims & Eckert, 2011).
+Adams-Evans buffer can detect small changes in lime requirement on soils which can be easily over-limed, thus resulting in problems with plant growth such as micronutrient deficiency (Sims and Eckert, 2011).
 Calibration of the Adams-Evans buffer test was conducted by Sims and Dennis (1989) using 20 Delaware soils.
-Other regional soil testing laboratories use the Mehlich, Modified Mehlich, Sikora, or SMP buffer test (Table 6).
-The SMP and Sikora buffer tests are also listed for use in the Northeastern U.S. However, the Sikora and SMP buffer tests were designed for heavier soils of the Northeastern and North Central US (i.e., soils with higher CEC, higher buffering capacity, and higher lime requirements).
-Use caution when applying lime at rates based on the Sikora or SMP buffer test, as overliming is possible on Delaware's sandy loam and loamy sand soils.
-Lime recommendations based on the Adams-Evans, Mehlich, or Modified Mehlich buffers are better suited to Delaware soils (Sims & Dennis, 1989).
+Other regional soil testing laboratories use the Mehlich, Modified Mehlich, or SMP buffer test (Table 6).
+The SMP buffer is also listed for use in the Northeastern U.S. However, the SMP buffer test was designed for heavier soils of the Northeastern and North Central US that have higher CEC and lime requirements and does not predict the actual lime requirement for Delaware soils as well as the Adams-Evans, Mehlich, or Modified Mehlich buffers (Sims and Dennis, 1989).

 The water pH value is typically listed as "soil pH" on the soil test report.
-The buffer pH may also be reported on the soil test report as the "buffer pH" or "buffer index".
-In lieu of listing the buffer pH value, laboratories that use the Mehlich or Modified Mehlich buffer test may report exchangeable acidity (meq/100 cm); exchangeable acidity is calculated based on the pH of the soil in the Mehlich buffer (Hardy, 2014).
+The buffer pH may also be reported on the soil test report as the "buffer pH."
+In lieu of listing the buffer pH value, laboratories that use the Mehlich buffer test may report exchangeable acidity (meq/100 cm3); exchangeable acidity is calculated based on the pH of the soil in the Mehlich buffer (Hardy, 2014).